CarawaysClass/carawaysclass.github.io/itse1302/itse1302-syllabus.md

 **Email:** <a href = "mailto:bruce.caraway@lonestar.edu">bruce.caraway@lonestar.edu</a>
 **Website:** <a href = "https://carawaysclass.com">carawaysclass.com</a>
 ## Course Info
-**Course Number:** ITSW 1304
+**Course Number:** ITSE 1302
-**Course Title:** Intro to Spreadsheets
+**Course Title:** Computer Programming
-**Term and Year:** Spring 2019 8W1
+**Term and Year:** Spring 2019
-**Course Dates:** January 14 - March 5, 2019
+**Course Dates:** January 14 - May 10, 2019
 **Course Section(s):** 6001/2
 **Class Days & Times:** ONLINE
 **Credit Hours:** 3 (Lecture hrs: 2 | Lab hrs: 3)
 **Total Contact Hours** 80

+You can expect to spend at least 6-10 hours per week on this course during a 16-week semester.

 Campus Map:  <a href="http://www.lonestar.edu/maps-universitypark.htm" target="_blank">Lone Star College - University Park</a>
-## Office Hours:
+## Virtual Office Hours:
-Tuesday 10 - 11:30am
+Tuesday 10am - Noon
-Wednesday 1-2:30pm
+Wednesday 1-3pm
-Thursday 10 - 11:30am
+Thursday 10am - Noon

 ...or by appointment

 ## Course Description
-In this course, students will learn about the concepts, procedures, and application of electronic spreadsheets and, more specifically, this course introduces the topic of spreadsheet software using Microsoft Excel.
-We will look at how spreadsheets can be used to perform calculations, organize data, communicate quantitative information, make financial decisions, share data, and more.
-Knowing how to use  spreadsheet software like Excel is a key skill required in just about any business setting.
+This course is designed to equip you, the student, with the primary critical thinking and fundamental programming skills necessary to solve fairly complex problems.
+You should develop skills that incorporate the fundamental ideas of structured programming in your problem solving approach.
+This course will serve as the foundation for understanding how to program.

+Generally (and per the course catalog), this course will introduce you to concepts and tools used in designing, developing, testing, implementing, and documenting computer programs.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check the Brightspace calendar and content module *each week* for scheduled Learning Activities and Assignments.
+* Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
+Be sure to register for access as soon as you receive the invitation email from me.
-* For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For messages received between _Monday and Friday noon_, I will make every effort to reply by 5pm, the following day.
-* For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For messages received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* Please use my office hours (see location and hours above) should you need to meet with me about a question or any issue that we need to discuss in person.

 ## Student Learning Outcomes

 Generally, students completing this course will be able to:

-1. Create formulas and functions.
-2. Define spreadsheet terminology and concepts.
-3. Generate charts, graphs, and reports.
-4. Use Formatting Features.
+1. Design computer programs
+2. Develop (write) computer programs
+3. Test computer programs
+4. Implement computer programs
+5. Document computer programs

-## Prerequisites
+## Corequisites

-* ITSC 1301 or COSC 1301.
+- ITSC 1301 or COSC 1301 or BCIS 1305 (for Business majors only) Department Approval.

 ## Required Materials
 To be successful in this class, the student must:

-* Have Internet access.
+* Have access to a computer with internet access
-* Access to a Windows PC with Microsoft Excel 2016 installed OR access to a Mac with Microsoft Excel 2016 installed.
-(As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
-* Register for access to the McGraw-Hill SIMnet environment.
+* Have access to our online textbook:
-> MS Office Excel 2016: Complete (SIMNET 2017)
-> Author: Nordell
+> <a href="https://www.py4e.com/book.php" target="_blank">Python for Everybody</a>
-> Access Code
+>

-> **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
-I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
-The publisher provides two weeks of "free" access to start our semester.
+This program can be purchased from the campus bookstore and online through a variety of vendors included <a href="https://amzn.to/2JaoRje" target="_blank">Amazon.com</a>.

 ## Instructor Guidelines and Policies